balancer-team/usps-v3-js/README.md

 // }
 ```

+### Title Case Conversion

-The USPS v3 API uses all caps for address fields.
-The library can automatically convert the fields to title case when returning the data.
+The USPS v3 API returns all caps for address fields by default.
+This library can automatically convert the fields to a more human-readable title case if desired.
 To enable this feature, set the `useTitleCase` option to `true` when creating the USPS instance.

 ```javascript
 const usps = new USPS({